RuslanZholud/Git/README.md

-This is the my first meeting with GIT
+This is my first meeting with GIT